Masood Fakhri: Club career

-He started playing for clubs in India in 1952, and was 20-year-old when he signed with Calcutta Football League side East Bengal.
-During his first season with the club, Fakhri helped his side win the Calcutta Football League and the prestigious Durand Cup.
-Fakhri usually played as a Left winger and had scored 14 goals in the Calcutta Football League alongside scoring the winning goals in his first two matches against East Bengal's biggest rivals, Mohun Bagan, and thus became a fan favorite among East Bengal supporters.
+In 1952 at the age of 20, he signed with Indian Calcutta Football League side East Bengal.
+During his first season with the club, Fakhri helped his side win the Calcutta Football League and the Durand Cup.
+He scored 14 goals in the Calcutta Football League alongside scoring the winning goals in his first two matches against East Bengal's biggest rivals, Mohun Bagan, and thus became a fan favorite among East Bengal supporters.
 Fakhri also helped the team win the DCM Trophy.

-From April to May 1953 he also returned to Pakistan representing North-Western Railway at the National Football Championship.
+From April to May 1953 he returned to Pakistan representing North-Western Railway at the National Football Championship.
 Upon returning to Kolkata, he was part of the East Bengal team that played against German side Kickers Offenbach the following month.
 He also scored 5 goals in the Calcutta Football League.
 In August 1953, he was part of the East Bengal senior team's tour to the World Youth Festival in Bucharest, where he scored a goal against Lebanon XI in their 6–1 win and against Germany in the third-place play-offs in a 2–5 defeat.
 He also featured in the friendly against FC Torpedo Moscow the same month.
 The team returned from Europe to participate in the IFA Shield and reached the final where they faced Indian Cultural League.
 In August 1953, the Pakistan Football Federation reportedly prohibited Pakistani players from playing in India without a permit, but East Bengal still fielded Masood Fakhri and fellow countryman Niaz Ali, stating they had received permission from the PFF.
 On 3 October 1953, in the 1953 IFA Shield final against the Indian Cultural League on the third replayed final, Fakhri scored for East Bengal in the 34th minute.
 The game would result in a 1–1 tie.
 The I.C.L. team lodged a complaint with the Indian Football Association immediately after the match against East Bengal over their fielding the Pakistani players.
 On 11 October 1953, the IFA announced I.C.L. as the winners of the IFA Shield after East Bengal failed to produce a written permit for the Pakistani players from the PFF and suspended the club from all football activities until 31 December 1954.
 East Bengal challenged the decision and took the IFA to court after receiving a letter from the PFF president, Dr. A. M. Malik on 25 October 1953, and had their suspension revoked.

-Return to Punjab

 In 1954, when the National Football Championship was held in Lahore, he returned to his former team this time featuring under the name of Punjab Blue, finding the net in the 80th and 85th minutes against North-Western Railway in the final winning by 3–0.